-Optionees receive the right to purchase a specified number of shares of common stock at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
-Options may be granted at an exercise price that may be less than, equal to or greater than the fair market value of the common stock on the date of grant.
-Under present law, incentive stock options may not be granted at an exercise price less than the fair market value of the common stock on the date of grant (or less than 110% of the fair market value in the case of incentive stock options granted to optionees holding more than 10% of the voting power of Manhattan).
-The Stock Incentive Plan permits the payment of the exercise price of options to be in the form of cash, or if the individual option agreement so provides, by surrender to us of shares of common stock or by a cashless exercise through a brokerage transaction.
+Common Stock at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
+Options may be granted at an exercise price that may be less than, equal to or greater than the fair market value of the Common Stock on the date of grant.
+Under present law, incentive stock options may not be granted at an exercise price less than the fair market value of the Common Stock on the date of grant (or less than 110% of the fair market value in the case of incentive stock options granted to optionees holding more than 10% of the voting power of Manhattan).
+The Stock Incentive Plan permits the payment of the exercise price of options to be in the form of cash, or if the individual option agreement so provides, by surrender to us of shares of Common Stock or by a cashless exercise through a brokerage transaction.